ruyd/automated-express-backend/README.md

 Modern template for NodeJS Express backends and microservices

-Just define your sequelize models and get a full CRUD API with a SwaggerUI
+Just define your sequelize models and get a full CRUD API with SwaggerUI

 Focus on functionality, automate the boilerplate stuff